 When you complain, you make yourself a victim

 It’s the politicians that are corrupt and ruining our society.
 It’s the foreigners that take away our jobs and money.
-It’s that crawler of a colleague that robbed us of our promotion.
-It’s our parents that fucked us up.
-It’s the neighbor that keeps robbing us of our sleep…and again, I could fill a book with this.
+It’s that asshole of a colleague who robbed us of our promotion.
+It’s our parents who messed us up, and now we keep failing at life.
 Everything that happens to us is never our fault and it always keeps happening no matter what.
 All the things we do not have are all the things we think we need to finally be happy.

-So instead of making myself miserable I tried to see how other people do it.
-Only to discover that everybody seems to be doing the exact same thing: Complaining.
+The more I thought about this, and the more I became aware of it, the more I also noticed how I am not alone in this.
+Everybody seems to be extremely focused on complaining about something.
 Counting every misfortune and failure, almost like they are treasuring it.
 Looking for things that might disturb their happiness – and if there are no obvious ones, then they start to create some.
-It seems there always needs to be something to be unhappy about…
+It seems there always needs to be something to be unhappy about.